Scientist looks into coral tank with red light

 ReefSeed during 2025 coral spawning

-For this year’s spawning on the Great Barrier Reef, a new ReefSeed system will be built and run at AIMS’ Townsville site as part of the training of industry partners and stakeholders involved in RRAP's Pilot Deployment Program.
+For this year’s spawning on the Great Barrier Reef, a new ReefSeed system is being built at AIMS’ Townsville site as part of the training of industry partners and stakeholders involved in RRAP's Pilot Deployments Program and GBRF’s Reef Seeding Initiative.